TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 len(cars)
 ```

-Finding the length will be usefil when to identify the number of aliens that still need be to be shot down in a game, determine the amount of data to manage in visualization, or figure out the number of registered users on a website, among other tasks.
+Finding the length will be useful when to identify the number of aliens that still need be to be shot down in a game, determine the amount of data to manage in visualization, or figure out the number of registered users on a website, among other tasks.

-***Python counts the items in a list starting with one, so there shouldn't be any off-by-one erros when determining the length of a list.***
+***Python counts the items in a list starting with one, so there shouldn't be any off-by-one errors when determining the length of a list.***

 ---